My Works

 YA | 70,000 words

 Sixteen-year-old Klara has a plan.
-She will finish school, become a mathematician, and build a future beside her sister, Rozsi.
-Maybe if she’s lucky, she’ll even get her new neighbour, Paul Bloom, to notice her.
-It’s a small life, maybe.
-But it’s hers, and Klara intends to hold onto it.
+She'll finish school, become a mathematician, and build a future beside her sister Rozsi.
+Maybe, if she's lucky, she'll get her new neighbour Paul Bloom to notice her along the way.
+It's a small life.
+But it's hers, and Klara intends to hold onto it.

 In 1943 Hungary, that future begins to slip.
-As the war closes in, it becomes harder to believe Klara and her family will be spared.
-Restrictions tighten around Klara’s Jewish family, each new rule a small concession she tells herself she can endure.
-After all, Klara and Paul have become something she doesn't quite have a word for yet, and as long as she and Rozsi remain together, the rest feels survivable.
+Restrictions tighten around Klara's Jewish family, each new rule a small concession she tells herself she can endure.
+After all, she and Paul have become something she doesn't quite have a word for yet, and as long as she and Rozsi remain together, the rest feels survivable.

 At the End of Almost